MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-endpoint.md

 ms.topic: conceptual
 ---

-# Step 3.
-Pilot and deploy Microsoft Defender for Endpoint
+# Pilot and deploy Microsoft Defender for Endpoint

 **Applies to:**